muhammedihsansolak/ticketing-project-restful/README.md

 ### Technical Information
 <ul style="list-style-type:disc">
-This Maven-built application uses a three-tier architecture with a Controller, Service, and Repository.
+<li>This Maven-built application uses a three-tier architecture
+with a Controller, Service, and Repository.
 Followed RESTful principles for scalable and maintainable APIs.
 Implemented PostgreSQL as the database.
 Successfully interacted database using the JPA and Hibernate.
 Used